 Fourth, we are introducing an automatic management reporting accounting system in all companies of the holding.

 Finally, a very large part of the work is business case analysis.
-Our founders Yuri Lazebnikov and Oleg Krot are media people.
+Our founders Yuriy Lazebnikov and Oleg Krot are media people.
 They are open to new ideas and they generate or accept external ones.
 I am involved in supporting them in investment decisions.
 We have already developed and implemented a separate body ‒ the investment committee, which analyzes business cases and procedures by which we accompany new businesses.

 The strategic advantage of esports is that it is still tied to online, and not to any physical location.